Maximising Success in the Recruitment Hiring Process

 Step 8: Monitor and Refine the Recruitment Process

-• Retention rates of new employees.
+- Retention rates of new hires.

 Making a Job Offer